athanhcong/athanhcong.github.com/_posts/2013-07-26-memento-2000--your-memory-is-your-meaning.md

 Travelling does teach me a lot, but it also put me into a dangerous situation.
 I can totally forget my original purpose of my travelling trip, and starting a new lifestyle with different meaning of life.
 I want it make me a better person, not a changed person.

 Life is all about balance.
+Learn, change but don't get lost.

 [0]: http://www.imdb.com/title/tt0209144/